 7.1.3 External Assessment by other than NZQA Examinations

-- a.
-The following externally assessed standards will not be assessed through NZQA examinations: - Technology (including Design and Visual Communication) - Verified Languages - Visual Arts
+a. e following externally assessed standards will not be assessed through NZQA aminations: Technology (including Design and Visual Communication) Visual Arts Level 3 Education for Sustainability New Zealand Scholarship Health and Physical Education New Zealand Scholarship Music.